TurBoss/sam11/README.md

 Expect a trap at 0760000 as this is by design and is Unix discovering the maximum RAM available (248KB).

+On an Adafruit Grand Central (SAMD51P20A), I suggest compile options: with Cache Enabled, 180MHz CPU Clock, "Fastest" optimisation.

 ## Performance

+On a real PDP-11/40 or 11-45, the fastest complete operation is a CLR on Reg 0, with a cycle time of 0.99us (from the DEC handbooks).
+This translates to a instructions speed of approx. 1 MIPS.
+The PDP-11/70 has a recorded speed of 2-2.5 MIPS (Microsoft's Miss Piggy), and the VAX 11/780 has a recorded speed of 1 MIPS when running PDP-11 code (Wikipedia).

 On a SAMD51P20A (PDP using Internal RAM, 180MHz Clock, Cache enabled) the emulated processor operates with a MIPS of 1->1.25 when measuring from inside UNIX V6.
 I you boot up my modified V6 you will find a note in the root directory along those lines, along with a command 'mips' to test it yourself.
 This makes the simulator almost exactly as fast as a real PDP-11/40, which allows you to experience the processor at it's real speed.
 On that note, it is actually pretty amazingly fast, UNIX V6 boots faster than many modern CLI systems!

 On a SAMD21G18A, using the swapfile as RAM, the emulated processor.... is too slow to be worth using, 5 seconds per character print slow...
 Still, I tried it, and the SAMD21G18A did successfully boot UNIX V6 and compile a program, it's just agonising to use.

-The AVR has NOT been tried, but the software should compile back to something close-to avr11 with similar performance; Dave Cheney reported a MIPS of ~0.1 on his AVR Mega.
+The AVR (ATmega2560) has NOT been tried, but the software should compile back to something close-to avr11 with similar performance; Dave Cheney reported a MIPS of ~0.1 on his AVR 2560 (or "10 times slower").

 ## Recommended reading